 There are two principal ways to prevent VFD-induced bearing damage.
 The first is by providing a way for the current in the shaft to reach the ground without going through the bearings, which is accomplished with a grounding brush or ring.
 The second involves fitting the motor with specially insulated bearings that prevent harmful amounts of current from passing through.
-Both of these options are available through eMotors Direct.

 AEGIS Shaft Grounding Rings are the perfect option on motors that are under 100 HP.
-They fit around the shaft of an electric motor and extend its lifetime by diverting shaft currents safely to the electrical ground.
+They fit around the shaft of an electric motor and extend their lifetime by diverting shaft currents safely to the electrical ground.
 Utilizing advanced Electron Transport Technology, it features a set of highly conductive, wear-resistant microfibers that remain in continuous contact with the spinning shaft and allow the current to pass through, keeping the bearings safe and the motor running smoothly.

 Another option, or in conjunction with grounding rings, FAG Insulated Bearings are specially designed to prevent shaft currents from passing through, preventing bearing damage and extending the motor's life.
 The dimensions of these bearings are per DIN 616 (ISO 15), which means they can be used interchangeably with standard bearings.
 They come in two types: ceramic-coated and hybrid ceramic/metal.